javiabellan/deep-learning/readme.md

 6. Ensambles
    - **Bagging** (ensembling): Combine few models and average the predicction.
    - **Stacking** (meta ensembling): Same but use a new model to produce the final output.
+   - **Snapshot Ensembling**: M models for the cost of 1.
+Thanks to SGD with restarts you have several local minimum that you can average. [paper](https://arxiv.org/abs/1704.00109).

 ## 4. Train faster (Optimization)
 - [SGD with restarts](/posts/4-optimization/sgd-with-restarts.md)